District Nursing Service

 Bowel and bladder Management -assessment, management and education

 Health Promotion - Support and advice to help people lead healthy lives.

 ECCH's Tissue Viability Team has been working with staff from three care homes in Great Yarmouth to help them correctly diagnose skin tears and dress them appropriately.
 The care home staff received special training from ECCH and piloted the new system for a three month period.
 The results showed a reduction in skin tears, improved healing rates and reduced pain and trauma.
 The education package and treatment pathway is now being rolled out to all care homes in Great Yarmouth and Waveney.

 NHS England has championed the Tissue Viability Team's findings as part of the national ‘Leading Change, Adding Value’ initiative which aims to highlight practices that have resulted in better outcomes, improved experiences and better use of resources in order that all NHS organisations can learn from them.

 The district nursing service accepts referrals for assessment from anyone.
 Home visits are provided for people who are housebound.
 A patient is deemed housebound when they are unable to leave their home environment with minimal assistance, due to physical and/or psychological illness.
 This could be either temporarily or permanently.

-The service operates 24 hours per day, 365 days a year.
+Opening times: The service operates 24 hours per day, 365 days a year.
 Core hours: 08.30 – 16.30.
-A limited service is available outside of these hours for urgent issues and can be contacted on the numbers below.
+A limited service is available outside of these hours for urgent issues.